 In Spain, inheritances are regulated in the general national system, except for the Basque Country and Navarra, which are regulated under a more favourable tax regime, where it is cheaper to inherit.
 However, the legislation in other regions offers certain deductions, that in some cases even lead to a deduction almost as high as the total inheritance tax.

-It is important to note that the residence of the deceased person, and not of the heir, will be of consideration with regards to the succession taxes and the inheritance in general.
+It is important to note that the residence of the deceased person, and not of the heir, will be of consideration in regard to the succession taxes and the inheritance in general.

 WHO PAYS THE TAX?